Does your child have attention deficit hyperactivity disorder (ADHD)?

 Apart from these physical indicators in the brain, researchers have observed functional disturbances in the Broca’s area of the frontal lobe in study participants with ADHD.

-This might cause speech issues and articulation issues seen in people with ADHD.
+This might cause speech and articulation issues in people with ADHD.

-Research also indicates that a lack of blood flow to the Broca’s area causes people to stutter.
+Research also indicates stuttering is sometimes caused by a lack of blood flow to the Broca’s area.

 How To Help Your Child With A Stutter Linked With ADHD